East Africa rugby union team: Major Internationals

 When the British Lions went to South Africa for their 1955 and 1962 tours, they played East Africa in Nairobi on the return legs of their journeys.
 The Lions won both of these games, 39-12 and 50–0 respectively.
 The 1955 game was East Africa's first international and also saw the official opening of the team's home stadium, the RFUEA Ground, then called the Ngong Road Ground.

 In 1958, East Africa hosted the Barbarians on their first tour of Africa.
 The Barbarians, managed by Brigadier Glyn Hughes and captained by Scotland's Jim Greenwood, took in six matches, the first five all played in South Africa, but the final match of the tour was against East Africa.
 The game was played on 28 May, with the Barbarians winning 58–12, Tony O'Reilly scoring seven tries.

 East Africa would also play against South Africa in 1961 (losing 39–0), and Wales on their 1964 tour of Africa.
 Wales' game, held at the RFUEA Ground, Nairobi, on 12 May 1964, was the first time that they had played a match outside of Europe and therefore also their first in the Southern Hemisphere, albeit a mere hundred miles from the Equator.
 Wales won the match, 26–8.

 Prior to the introduction of standard numbering systems, many teams would wear numbers (or in the case of Bristol RFC and Leicester FC, letters) in a different order to that known today.
-The first set of East African jerseys was numbered from fullback (1) to scrum-half (7) followed by looshead prop (8) to Number-8 (15).
+The first set of East African jerseys was numbered from fullback (1) to scrum-half (7) followed by loosehead prop (8) to Number-8 (15).
 It must also be remembered that prior to the innovation, by Sherborne School, in the 1960s of using the hooker to throw the ball into the line-out, this was the job of the winger.
 Thus there are photos of East African matches with the unusual combination of a winger, numbered 2 or 5, throwing in to a line of eight forwards, numbered 8 to 15.